Emn547/TiProbe/README.md

 #### *__set_escFlag(self, flag)__*
 This function sets the escape flag value (valid flag values = {0,1,2,3}).
-Escape flag configuration: configures the escape flag (entering the escape flag will stop both the program and the motor)
+Escape flag configuration: configures the escape flag (entering the escape flag will stop both the program and the motor)<br>
+        0 – escape flag set to respond to CTRL+E<br>
-        0 – escape flag set to respond to CTRL+E
+        1 – escape flag set to respond to ESC keypress (default)<br> 2 – escape flag set to respond to addressable CTRL+E (party mode)<br>
-        1 – escape flag set to respond to ESC keypress (default) 2 – escape flag set to respond to addressable CTRL+E (party mode) 3 – escape flag set to respond to addressable ESC keypress (party mode) (party mode = several motors are controlled by the same computer)
+        3 – escape flag set to respond to addressable ESC keypress (party mode) (party mode = several motors are controlled by the same computer)<br>

 ### Movement Configuration Functions